-Keiko Sugisaka is the chair of Maslon's Tort & Product Liability Group as well as a partner and trial lawyer in the firm's Litigation Group.
+Keiko Sugisaka is co-chair of Maslon's Tort & Product Liability Group as well as a partner and trial lawyer in the firm's Litigation Group.
 She focuses her practice primarily on product liability, complex business, and intellectual property cases, including consolidated and multi-district litigation.
 Keiko has broad experience successfully representing clients in federal and state courts nationwide involving product liability defense; patent, trademark, and copyright infringement; director/officer liability; trade secret misappropriation; unfair competition; and commercial disputes.
 She also has extensive experience in all stages of complex and large-scale discovery and e-discovery issues.
 At Maslon, Keiko serves on the firm's three-person Governance Committee, which manages the firm.
 She is a member of the firm's recruiting committee, chair of its Tort & Product Liability Group.
 In addition, Keiko is a member of the firm's technology committee, diversity committee, and as Maslon's member representative in Twin Cities Diversity in Practice, a nonprofit association comprised of Twin Cities law firms whose vision is to create a vibrant and inclusive legal community.

 Prior to joining Maslon, Keiko practiced intellectual property litigation with a large national law firm and was an Assistant Attorney General in the Minnesota Attorney General's Office where she represented the State of Minnesota enforcing laws regulating nonprofit corporations, management of charitable assets, and litigating high-profile matters such as health care audits, insurance industry investigations, and fraud cases.